-- Pathways for Faculty are educational experiences designed exclusively for faculty.
+Pathways for Faculty are educational experiences designed exclusively for faculty.
 The intent of Pathways for Faculty is to deepen and enrich the teaching practice of faculty by focusing on an aspect of their teaching.
-Pathways are very similar to Faculty Learning Communities and operate as a cohort.
+Pathways are Faculty Learning Communities and operate as a cohort.

-- Faculty are experts in their field; however, many faculty haven’t had the opportunity to deep dive into teaching.
-For faculty who want to develop a richer, more research-guided teaching practice we present four unique pathways of faculty development.
-The pathways are designed to give faculty access to a community of practice, or cohort that nurtures and develops their teaching practice while staying focused on research guided principles.
+Faculty are experts in their field; however, many faculty haven’t had the opportunity to dive deep into teaching.
+For faculty who want to develop a richer, more research-guided teaching practice we present five unique pathways of faculty development.
+The pathways are designed to give faculty access to a community of practice, or cohort, that nurtures and develops their teaching practice while staying focused on research guided principles.
 Faculty commit a certain amount of time and are supported with guidance, resources, and support.

-Hybrid & Online Teaching and Learning – (1 semester)
+- Hybrid/Online Teaching & Learning – (1 semester)

 - Diversity and the Inclusive Classroom – (2 semesters)